Garnik645/cpp_problems/summer/cpp_stl.md

 # C++ and STL

-Please complete the following tasks to ensure have a strong foundation in C++ programming.
+Please complete the following tasks to ensure you have a strong foundation in C++ programming.
 This course contains 3 tasks, you're given 3 weeks for completing all of them.

 ## Task 1: Reading Assignment